mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 - An array value represents multiple resource identifiers; each element MUST be a string.
 - Any other value is invalid; the client MUST NOT use the access token and SHOULD discard it.

-### Resource Identifier Comparison

-Resource identifiers MUST be compared using the URI comparison rules defined in {{Section 6.2.1 of RFC3986}}, after applying syntax-based normalization as defined in {{Section 6.2.2 of RFC3986}}.
-Resource identifiers that are equivalent under these rules MUST be treated as identical.
+When comparing resource identifiers, the client MUST apply the rules defined in {{resource-identifier-comparison}}.

 ### Client Requested Exactly One Resource